 Historical analysis: U.S. foreign policy (3 credits)

-One of the following courses pertaining to the history of the U.S. approach to contemporary international affairs.
+One course pertaining to the history of the U.S. approach to contemporary international affairs selected from the following:

 HIST 2340U.S.
 Diplomatic History